yingqinw/Peer-to-peer-Network-of-Servers/README.md

 All the other sections of the configuration files are identical for all nodes in the 353NET.
 The only section that's different in all the configuration files is the "[startup]" section.

-* max_ttl=number - This is referred to as the Max TTL of your node. number is the TTL value your node must put into a message header when it initiates a flooded or routed message and it must be an integer > 0 and < 256.
+    make pa5* max_ttl=number - This is referred to as the Max TTL of your node. number is the TTL value your node must put into a message header when it initiates a flooded or routed message and it must be an integer > 0 and < 256.
 * msg_lifetime=number - This is referred to as the Message Life Time of your node.
 * neighbor_retry_interval=number - This is referred to as the Neighbor Retry Interval of your node.